lnls-dig/afc-starting-kit/README.md

 ## Build Instructions

+1. Be sure you are using [OpenMMC](https://github.com/lnls-dig/openMMC) as MMC firmware.
+The MMC is a microcontroller on the AFC board that controls power but it also controls how clocks are distributed.
+This starting kit assume the same clock distribution as the one set by OpenMMC.

-1. Build FPGA bitstream
+2. Build FPGA bitstream

 ```bash
     make gateware
 ```

-2. Program the AFC with the generated gateware
+3. Program the AFC with the generated gateware

 ```bash
     cd fpga-programming